rmosolgo/graphql-ruby/guides/getting_started.md

 ## Use with Apollo Client

 [Apollo Client](http://dev.apollodata.com/) is a full featured, simple to use GraphQL client with convenient integrations for popular view layers.
 You don't need to do anything special to connect Apollo Client to a `graphql-ruby` server.

+## Use with GraphQL.js Client

+[GraphQL.js Client](https://github.com/f/graphql.js) is a tiny and platform and framework agnostic, easy to setup and use GraphQL client that works with `graphql-ruby` servers, since GraphQL requests are simple query strings transport over HTTP.